SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu

 SyMenu tries to mimic Windows Start menu but Extension Manager does more: it allows replacing the extension associations currently active

 in host PC.
 So when you double click on a .txt file in host PC you can configure that instead of Windows Notepad application, SyMenu launches

 Naturally replacement can't be definitive but has to take place only during SyMenu activity.

 To accomplish this task SyMenu watches and listens for any new process started in your host system.

-If a new process try to open a file whose extension is managed by Extension Manager, SyMenu kills the process and starts its corresponding program
+When a new process is opening a file whose extension is managed by Extension Manager, SyMenu kills the process and starts its corresponding program

 opening the same file.